Apply for Electronic Travel Authorization (eTA) to Canada

 Do I need an eTA if I have a valid Visitor Record, Work Permit, Study Permit, or Temporary Resident Permit?

-Some exceptions include American citizens, persons who are travelling to Canada by land or sea, persons who possess a valid Temporary Resident Visa (TRV or Visa) for Canada, or persons who have valid temporary residency status in Canada and have travelled solely to the United States from Canada and are returning to Canada within the period initially authorized for their stay.
+Some exceptions include American citizens, persons who are travelling to Canada by land or sea, persons who possess a valid Temporary Resident Visa (TRV or Visa), or persons who have valid temporary residency status and have travelled solely to the United States from Canada and are returning to Canada within the period initially authorized for their stay.

-Can you conduct an eTA assessment for me?
+Can you apply for eTA to Canada for me?